spenceradolph/ssh/README.md

 # SSH

 An ssh agent for Mythic.

+## Why
+Instead of running malware, just add a key 🤷‍♂️.

-### Current How-To
+## Current How-To

-- manually build an ssh_agent payload
+- Payloads are just ssh private keys
+    - These are tied to a username, host, port (actual host:port, not a tunnel)

+- Generating a payload will output the public key in the build message

-- manually create an ssh_agent callback
+- Manually create a callback to establish the ssh connection
+    - If using a tunnel, you must specify within 'ExtraInfo' the tunnel using format `host:port`
-    - TODO: specify host, user, pass in this part?
+    - 'reconnect' will connect in this same way
-- task normally, each task will connect, run command, then show the output

-### TODO: figure out how to best implement

-- when building a payload, should there be 1 payload for all ssh 'callbacks' that exist?
-- is it useful to 'build' this part of the 'agent' prior to connecting / setting up
-    - can generate ssh keys / passwords / usernames here
-    - instructions for how to install
-- with callbacks, technically the thing that is unique among all of them will be the ip to connect to
-    - 1 payload (with 1 key), could be used on multiple computers
-    - 1 user/pass could be installed on multiple computers
-    - doesn't make sense to have more than 1 callback for the same server
+## Current Supported Commands

+- ps
+- exit
+- reconnect

+## TODO

+- optionally upload private keys as part of build
+- optionally select previously built private keys?
+- more error handling

+### Integrations TODO

+- process tree
+- file browser
+- interactive shell